by Penny Angeles-Tan | Nov 5, 2019 | Events

 by Penny Angeles-Tan | Jun 24, 2019 | Travel

-To enhance efforts in attracting Korean tourists to the Philippines, the Tourism Promotions Board (TPB) Philippines, which is the marketing arm of the Department of Tourism, will participate in two major travel fairs in South Korea.
-These events are the Korea World Travel Fair (KOTFA), taking place from June 6 to June 10, 2019, and the HanaTour International Travel Show, scheduled for June 7 to June 9, 2019.
+To boost efforts in attracting Korean tourists to visit the Philippines, Tourism Promotions Board (TPB) Philippines, the marketing arm of the Department of Tourism, will be participating in two major travel fairs happening in South Korea —The Korea World Travel Fair (KOTFA) on 06 to 10 June 2019 and HanaTour International Travel Show on 07 to 09 June 2019.

-KOTFA is the largest international travel fair in Korea, featuring participation from both international and domestic tourism-related organizations.
-This year, KOTFA is expected to attract around 500 companies from 70 countries.
-The Philippines has reserved six booth spaces, which will be shared among airlines, hotels, and top Korean travel agents in Seoul.
+KOTFA is the biggest international travel fair in Korea with the participation of both international and domestic tourism-related organizations.
+This year, KOTFA is expected to generate an attendance of approximately 500 companies and 70 countries.
+The Philippines reserved six (6) booth spaces to be shared with airlines, hotels and top Korean travel agents in Seoul.

-As the country enhances its “It’s More Fun in the Philippines” campaign, Korean tourists will have a variety of options to choose from.
-They can enjoy the beautiful, pristine beaches, explore expansive shopping centers, engage in numerous adventure-filled activities, and experience the renowned warmth and hospitality of the Filipino people.
+As the country strengthens its campaign “It’s more fun in the Philippines” Korean tourists will get to choose from many offerings such as its beautiful pristine beaches, expansive shopping centers, dozens of adventure-laden activities, and the renowned warm hospitality of the Filipinos.

 by Penny Angeles-Tan | Jun 14, 2019 | Events